SecretDeveloper/TestDataGenerator.Core/README.md

 - [L]{5} - Will generate 5 random uppercase characters.
 - [LLX]{24}  - Will generate 24 repeating letter-letter-number values.

-The 'Produce' method allows you to provide a string containing ((placeholders)) which will be replaced with generated values.
+The 'Process' method allows you to provide a string containing ((placeholders)) which will be replaced with generated values.
 For example "This is a ((LL)) string" will produce something similar to "This is a AQ string" where 'AQ' are randomly generated.

 Profiling results: